evgenyneu/UnderKeyboard/README.md

 ### Getting height of the keyboard

 Use `currentKeyboardHeight` property of the `UnderKeyboardObserver` object to get the current keyboard height.
 The `start` method must first be called to start listening for keyboard notifications.
-The value returned by `currentKeyboardHeight` can be nil if no keyboard state is unknown.
+The value returned by `currentKeyboardHeight` can be `nil` if keyboard state is unknown.
 It can happen if no keyboard notifications occurred after the `start` method was called so we don't know if the keyboard is visible or hidden.

 ```Swift
 var keyboardObserver = UnderKeyboardObserver()